All Products

 Monitor expiration and renewal notifications

-The system sends notifications via internal message and email, 7 days, 3 days, 1 day before expiration, on the expiration day, and on the day before release.
-Manage your subscriptions by logging in to Message Center - Common Settings.
+The system sends notifications by internal message, email 7 days, 3 days, and 1 day before expiration, and on the expiration day and the day before release.
+You can manage your subscriptions by logging on to Message Center - Basic Receiving Management.

 Periodically check for expiring resources